Barbie as the Princess and the Pauper

-Barbie as the Princess and the Pauper is a 2004 animated musical fantasy film.
+Barbie as the Princess and the Pauper is a 2004 CGI-animated musical fantasy film.
 It was released to video on September 28, 2004, and made its television premiere on Nickelodeon on November 14, 2004.

 This film is the first musical in the Barbie series.
 It was directed by William Lau and stars the voice of Kelly Sheridan as the Barbie protagonists, Princess Anneliese and Erika.
 The plot is loosely inspired by the 1881 Mark Twain novel The Prince and the Pauper, and it is the first Barbie film that completely excludes fantastic elements (fairies, magic, mermaids), which were a usual part of Barbie franchise.
 It is generally regarded as one of the best films in the franchise and has secured a strong cult following.

-Songs for the film were composed by Amy Powers, Megan Cavallari and Rob Hudnut, who also executive-produced the film.
+Songs for the film were composed by Amy Powers, Megan Cavallari, and Rob Hudnut, who also executive-produced the film.
 The film was nominated for six DVD Exclusive Awards.